zapabob/ROCm/README.md

 ## Fixed Issues
 Fixed Issues in the v2.10 Release
-### Running TensorFlow and PyTorch Frameworks Consecutively Results in the Memory Access Fault error
+### Running TensorFlow and PyTorch Frameworks Consecutively Results in the Memory Access Fault Error
 Issue: Running the TensorFlow and PyTorch frameworks in quick succession results in a Memory Access Fault error.

 Resolution: This issue is resolved, and the error no longer appears.